MemoonaTahira/MLZoomcamp2022/Notes/Week_7-production_ready_deployment_bentoML/readme.md

 5. Finally, the container is deployed to cloud.
 We now have our production-ready service depoloyed to cloud.
 6. Bentoml container has fully functional API to interact with the the ML service.

-### 2. All relevant code files can be found here too: service.py, bentofile.yaml, locustfile.py!
+### 2. All relevant code files can be found here too: train.ipynb, service.py, bentofile.yaml, locustfile.py!